JBroks/Billie_Eilish_Website/README.md

 ![alt text](https://github.com/JBroks/Billie_Eilish_Website/blob/master/gif/billie.gif "Gif")

-This is a website is dedicated to American singer and a songwritter, Billie Eilish.
+This is a website is dedicated to American singer and a songwriter, Billie Eilish.
 This website promotes artist's new album, presents her pictures, audio and video clips, tour events, as well as allows its user to subscribe to email list and contact the artist.

 This website consists of the following pages:

 1. Home - page promotes recently released album and provides a user with link to purchase and / or stream it.

-2. Media - page contains music albums embeded from Spotify and YouTube videos.
+2. Media - page contains music albums embedded from Spotify and YouTube videos.

 3. Photos - page contains artist's photo gallery in a form of collage.